-Section or Regulation Policy Procedures to be followed by nominated Illness Policy supervisors and staff members of, and Accident Policy volunteers at the service in the event that a child is a) injured, b) becomes ill c) suffers a trauma.
+Section or Regulation Policy Procedures to be followed by nominated Illness Policy supervisors and staff members at the Accident Policy service in the event that a child is a) injured, b) becomes ill c) suffers a trauma.
 Notification to parents of incident, injury, trauma Illness Policy and illness must be as soon as practicable but Accident Policy not more than 24 hours after the occurrence.
 Incident, injury, trauma and illness record Illness Policy Accident Policy